turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetLeaningLimit(float value)		-- Leaning min/max clamping, default: 0.12
 - SetFixedUpdateFPS(float value)	-- Frame rate of simulation, default: 120
 - SetGravity(float value)			-- Gravity value, default: -30
+- SetWaterVerticalOffset(float value)	-- vertical offset to keep from water.
+Useful if character is too submerged in the swimming state

 - SetHealth(int value)	-- Set health of the character
 - SetWidth(float value)	-- Set the horizontal size of the character capsule (same as capsule radius)
 - SetHeight(float value)	-- Set the vertical size of the character capsule (same as capsule height)
+- SetScale(float value)	-- Apply an overall scale on the character
 - SetPosition(Vector value)	-- Set current position immediately (teleport)
 - SetVelocity(Vector value)	-- Set current velocity immediately
 - SetFacing(Vector value)	-- Set the facing direction of the character
+- SetRelativeOffset(Vector value)	-- Apply a relative offset (relative to facing direction)
 - SetFootPlacementEnabled(bool value)	--Enable/disable foot placement with inverse kinematics

 - GetHealth() : int	-- Get the current health
 - GetWidth() : float	-- Get the horizontal size of the character capsule (same as capsule radius)
 - GetHeight() : float	-- Get the vertical size of the character capsule (same as capsule height)
+- GetScale() : float	-- Get the overall scale of the character
 - GetPosition() : Vector	-- Retrieve the current position without interpolation (this is the raw value from fixed timestep update)
 - GetPositionInterpolated() : Vector	-- Retrieve the current position with interpolation (this is the position that is rendered)
 - GetVelocity() : Vector	-- Get current velocity